cyrusobrien/cyrusobrien/_pages/RelPol225.md

 ***

+## A Community of Practice

+Our conversations and discussions will, at times, be difficult.
+We are tackling problems in liberal democracy that the best minds have failed to solve -- and that equally good minds have worked to exploit.
+Every one of us has come of age in a world shaped by the topics we are studying in this course.
+The diversity of our prior experiences will be a great asset, and we will be fortunate to learn from one another.
+By the same token, difficult and impolitic situations will arise.
+When they do so, I ask that you approach one another as though we are all participants in a "community of practice."
+We are learning from one another, and your goal in interacting with your peers are to learn from and _teach_ one another.
+Focusing on teaching -- on bringing someone along -- is especially important because it helps maintain our community and the atmosphere for social learning.
+My goal -- and I ask that you share it -- is to leave people better than you found them.

+***

 ## Readings
  All articles, book chapters, and documents listed in the syllabus will be available electronically, either as pdf files on Canvas or as online links in the syllabus.